 Our last stop of the day was at Peregrine Wines.
 It was a quick stop, but the wines were delicious, and we got to take a stroll through the barrel room.
 This winery is involved with the conservation of two of New Zealand’s native birds…which is why the winery branding is a bird!
 When we finished, our tour van was waiting for us at a nearby tavern.

 We had such a wonderful day biking along the Arrow and Kawarau Rivers, bungy jumping, and sipping wine.
 Overall, we spent 7 hours riding the 10 miles at a nice, leisurely pace.
 I would definitely recommend the full day tour over the half day.
 As I mentioned before, we would have been able to visit a couple more wineries if we had not gone bungy jumping.
 The day is yours to plan as you see fit!
 Around the Basin Bike Tours provided us the opportunity to experience the Central Otago region in such a unique fashion.
 We highly recommend the experience!
 If you would like to book a tour, you can find the company’s information here.
-As Jesse would say, CHEERS!
+CHEERS!

 We received complementary tours from Around the Basin Bike Tours in exchange for our review.